“Having been warned in a dream, [Joseph] withdrew to the district of Galilee, and he went and lived in a town called Nazareth.” (Matthew 2:22)

 The man shouted at the top of his lungs, “Yeshua Ben (Son of) David!
 Have mercy on me!”
 (Luke 18:38)

 This man without physical sight somehow had great spiritual insight; he understood that this Yeshua from Nazareth was the prophesied Netzer, his only hope.

-Known as “the Arab capital of Israel,” Nazareth is home to over 70,000 Arabs who are Israeli citizens.
-Two-thirds of these Arabs are Muslim and one-third are Christian.
+Known as “the Arab capital of Israel,” Nazareth is home to over 75,000 Arabs who are Israeli citizens.
+About two-thirds of these Arabs are Muslim and one-third are Christian.

 Shortly after the new modern state of Israel was birthed in 1948, a new housing development called Nazareth Illit (literally, Upper Nazareth) was built up on a hill, above Old Nazareth.